giantswarm/kubectl-gs/docs/template-nodepool-cr.md

   - `--region` - tenant cluster AWS region.
 Must be configured with installation region.
   - `--release` - valid release version.
     Can be retrieved with `gsctl list releases` for your installation.
 Only versions *10.x.x*+ support cluster CRs.
+  - `--azure-vm-size` - Azure VM size to use for workers (e.g. *Standard_D4_v3*).
+  - `--azure-public-ssh-key` - Azure master machines Base64-encoded public key used for SSH.

 ```yaml
 ---